Jackpang-kings/Battleships/README.md

   - Shoots opponent's board from userinput
 > DisplayOutcome
   - Return the outcome of after shoot
-> CheckInput()
+> CheckInput4ShFormat()
-  - Checks all the userinput to check if it is correct format
+  - Checks userinput for shooting phase to check if it is correct format
+> ValidShipFormat()
+  - Checks userinput for setup phase to chec if it is correct format
 > DisplayBoard()
   - Return the board As a string
 > Line()